-Dreaming of persistent, ambient authentication... for iPhone 11
+I'd love persistent, ambient authentication in iPhone XI

 We'll need considerable advances in battery chemistry and strict adherence to privacy policies to enable this kind of technology, but Apple is uniquely positioned to deliver both.
 Just like chipsets, they don't have to worry about acting like a battery vendor, and unlike data harvesting companies, they don't want or need any of the personal information this surfaces.

-To me, arguing about whether or not Touch ID would be good or bad on the front, back, or sides of iPhone 8 is too much in the now.
+To me, arguing about whether or not Touch ID or Face ID are better misses the point.
 Touch ID isn't there for Touch ID's sake.
-It was a way to solve a problem and, in the future, there will either be better, faster, and easier ways to solve the same problem or things that make the problem disappear so it no longer needs solving.
+Face ID isn't there for Face ID's sake.
+Both are solutions to the same problem and, in the future, there will either be still better, faster, and easier ways to solve that problem.
+Or simply make it disappear so it no longer needs solving.

 Historically, that seems like the approach Apple takes.